 Abigail Andrews is a Junior Aerospace Engineering student and was raised in Troy, TX.
 Andrews has a passion for both aviation and design.
 She received her private pilot certificate in January of 2021 and her instrument rating in August 2023.
-Andrews has been a member of VSCL since 2023, and is excited to her passion for aviation through flight research.
+Andrews has been a member of VSCL since 2023, and is excited to further her passion for aviation through flight research.

 Allison Barnes